Fraud Blocker

 Traffic rules and penalties:

-- Driving license: You are only allowed to drive vehicles for which you have permission to drive in Europe or other part of the world.
+• Driving license: You are only allowed to drive vehicles for which you have permission to drive in Europe or other parts of the world.

-- Ban on drinking and driving!
-This means an absolute ban on drinking and driving!
+• Ban on drinking and driving!
+This means an absolute prohibition on drinking and driving!

-- You NEVER pay traffic fines on the spot!
+• You NEVER pay traffic fines on the spot!
 The notice goes to the rental car company!
-If you pay within the first 14 days there is a discount of 25%.
+If you pay within the first 14 days, you receive a 25% discount.

 11. Pay attention to the correct pickup and drop-off location